Chart Color Schemes

 Mullaloo - Kallaroo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mullaloo-Kallaroo's dwelling structure, as per the latest Census, had 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Mullaloo-Kallaroo stood at 40.7%, with mortgaged dwellings at 45.2% and rented ones at 14.0%.
+Mullaloo-Kallaroo's dwelling structure, as per the latest Census, had 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 88.7% houses and 11.3% other dwellings.
+Home ownership in Mullaloo-Kallaroo was at 40.7%, with mortgaged dwellings at 45.2% and rented at 14.0%.
 The median monthly mortgage repayment was $2,300, higher than Perth metro's average of $2,080.
 Median weekly rent in Mullaloo-Kallaroo was $450, compared to Perth metro's $400.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Nationally, Mullaloo-Kallaroo's median monthly mortgage repayment is significantly higher at $1,863 and rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing